JosephMinton/Ticketing-System/README.md

 <li><strong>Determining the correct team (e.g., Database Admins)</li>
 <li><strong>Documenting all relevant troubleshooting steps and findings for handoff</li>
 </ul>
-Tickets were escalated by assigning them to the appropriate higher-tier team, following proper incident management procedures.</p>
+Tickets were escalated by assigning them to the appropriate higher tier team, following proper incident management procedures.</p>

  <br/>
  By assigning the ticket to another specific higher tier, the ticket would be escalated.<br/>